NxNiki/nwbPipeline/README.md

 # nwbPipeline
-organize iEEG (neuralynx and blackrock) recordings and convert raw data to nwb format.
+Data processing pipeline for iEEG (neuralynx and blackrock) recordings.

+- unpack raw data: read binary data and save CSC (Continuously Sample Channel) signals and timestamps to .mat files.
+- spike sort: detect spikes and cluster spikes into units.
+- extract LFP: remove spikes in the raw csc signals and downsample to 2k Hz.
+- convert to NWB: export data to NWB (neural data without borders) format for data sharing.

 ## How to use: